-If the name of the practitioner has changed and is different from that shown on the qualification upon which they rely, then evidence/proof of this change of name should be provided i.e. marriage certificate, deed poll, divorce papers.
+If the name of the practitioner has changed and is different from that shown on the qualification upon which they rely for the assessment, then evidence/proof of this change of name should be provided i.e. marriage certificate, Deed poll, divorce papers.